1.2 Universal Design and Differentiation

 Quick Takeaways

-• UDL is planned before difficulty appears.
+• UDL plans engagement, representation, and action/expression before difficulty appears.

 • Scaffolds are temporary and should fade.